 Thanks to my elder brother, I was one of the first lucky ones in the world getting to watch Star Wars: Episode IV – A New Hope for the very first time in the cinema when I was just seven years old back in 1977, the same year the movie was first released.
 It has become part of my life since then, as it has for many across the planet, almost like a religion many could relate.

 When I was a kid, I remember drawing those starships in battle.
 My friends and I got so excited talking about it at school, gesturing with our hands about how the ships fought in action while making laser and explosion sound effects with our mouths. 😄

 The movie also inspired me in wanting to become a Star Wars filmmaker myself when I grew up.
-But alas, I didn’t make it that far and had to settle with just making Star Wars photos and videos with cosplayers and action figures.
+But alas, I didn’t make it that far and had to settle for making Star Wars photos and videos with cosplayers and action figures.
 Haha!

 BLAST FROM THE PAST!

 Through one of the first cosplay events I attended back in 2012, I created the Republic Commando posing with his DC-17m blaster rifle with the animated firepower demo, which you see in this post’s featured photo.
 I had to shoot the Star Wars cosplayer in action at the Malaysian Games and Comics Convention (MGCCon) at the KDU University College in Petaling Jaya.

 The Republic Commando is a character from the Star Wars: Republic Commando tactical first-person shooter video game.
 This cosplayer made a cool replica out of it.
 I just had to take the shots and make a video.